 And now I was back, and this time I had to go in.

-So what with one thing and another, I wasn’t feeling very cheery when I was sitting on the gate.
+So what with one thing and another, I wasn’t what you’d call inspiring company.

 “What on earth are you doing there?” she asked.
 “Why didn’t you tell me you were coming?”

 “Sitting here is better than being inside,” I said.
 “Inside reminds me that I’m there on my own and I haven’t got a job, and it’s all frankly making me feel rather low.”

 Ann frowned.
 “What do you mean?
 What’s happened?
 Why haven’t you got a job?”

 “Well…” I said.
 And that was as far as I got.
 There was a wail from the back of the ride, and Ann and I turned round to see a tot at the back on a little grey Welsh pony yelling as he put his head down to eat and she slipped down his neck.